matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 browser horizontally to be able to see the data properly.

 In the data you will see a `topology-list` within which are shown a number of `topology-id` fields.
-These will include `flow:1`, which the OpenFlow topology from Mininet, and `topology-netconf`, which is the topology containing the XRv node.
+These will include `flow:1`, which is the OpenFlow topology from Mininet, and `topology-netconf`, which is the topology containing the XRv node.